TripleK2004/Dots/README.md

 # nixpkgs
-Personal Repo to maintain my .nix files
+Personal Repo to maintain configuration files of Linux Utilities and Applications